 Everything You Need to Know About Pea Protein

-Theses days, walking down a protein powder aisle can be overwhelming.
-Proteins made from whey, casein and egg-whites surround you, as do a plethora of plant-based proteins such as pea, soy, rice, and of course, those extreme-looking protein powders that claim they will turn you into the incredible hulk.
+These days, walking down a protein powder aisle can be overwhelming.
+There are proteins made from whey, casein and egg whites that surround you, as do a plethora of plant-based protein options such as pea protein, soy, rice, and of course, those extreme-looking protein powders that claim they will turn you into the incredible hulk.

 Whey, a protein derived from milk, is one of the most common choices, and often praised for its complete amino acid profile.
 But for many, whey isn’t the best option.

-Those with dairy sensitivities or allergies, or those who live a plant-based lifestyle for health or sustainability reasons, often find themselves looking for a highly-bioavailable protein option free of milk.
+Those with dairy sensitivities or allergies, or those who live a plant-based vegan or vegetarian lifestyle for health or sustainability reasons, often find themselves looking for a highly-bioavailable protein option free of milk.

-Nuzest Clean Lean Protein is pea-protein isolate based, and contains 20 grams of protein per 90 calories serving.
-Pea protein is also highly bioavailable and satiating.
+Nuzest Clean Lean Protein is pea protein isolate based and contains 20 grams of protein per 90 calorie serving.
+Pea protein is also highly bioavailable and satiating.¹

 Compare this to the overwhelmingly popular whey protein, made from milk, which contains roughly 20 grams of protein and a single gram of fiber per 100-calorie serving.
 Shaking in your boots yet, whey?